jasongrimes/fretboardfoundation/_chapters/020-chords/060-minor-harmony.md

 the "tonic" or "keycenter",
 the note for which the key is named.

+See {% include chapter-link.html slug="natural-minor-scale" %} for details.

 ## Chords in natural minor

 Most of the chords in a minor key are determined by harmonizing the natural minor scale.